zgulde/cods/README.md

 Primarily, these scripts are intended to be used by [Codeup](http://codeup.com) students going through the Java program.
-You might also find this project useful if you have a Java, Python, or Node web application you want to deploy quickly, or if you want to host several projects on the same server.
+You might also find this project useful if you have a Java, Python, PHP, or Node web application you want to deploy quickly, or if you want to host several hobby projects on the same server.

 This project is probably **not** for you if: